We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Communication

-• Are there posters and/or other communication campaigns in and around your organisation that promote positive security behaviours and security culture to all of your employees?
+• Are there posters and/or other communication campaigns in and around your organisation that promote positive security behaviours and security culture to your employees?

-• Does Management communicate with all employees (not just security personnel) and 3rd parties on security matters, e.g. through written communications, team announcements and stakeholder communications?
+• Does Management communicate with all employees (not just security personnel) and third parties on security matters, e.g. through written communications, team announcements and stakeholder communications?

 • Are security messages a core element within your organisation's communications (internal and external), including deterrent communications?